Hello and thank you for visiting my #GoFundMe page!

 [mariner, educator, scientist, explorer], tourism business manager, scuba diving and snowboarding instructor, and U.S. Coast Guard Veteran based out of Southern New England, USA.
 You can say I am a 'Jane of all Trades'.

 I am honored and lucky enough to be one of the newest members of the Sedna Epic Expedition, which is comprised of an incredibly talented team of female ocean scientists, explorers, movie-makers, photographers, artists, educators, and polar divers and snorkelers from five countries (including the USA and Canada).
 We affectionately call ourselves the "sea women."

 Sedna Epic Expedition Overview

-The all-female 2014-2018 Sedna Epic Expedition is a multi-year underwater project—involving the study of climate change via snorkeling and diving—that takes places in Canada and Greenland’s High Arctic.
+The all-female 2[phone redacted] Sedna Epic Expedition is a multi-year underwater project—involving the study of climate change via snorkeling and diving—that takes places in Canada and Greenland’s High Arctic.
 The Sedna Epic involves an international team of women ocean professionals working with Inuit and Inuvialuit girls and young women in the Arctic with a focus on health, wellness, environment and empowerment issues.

 Engaging northern youth and community is critical because Canada’s Inuit communities in the Arctic live with the results of inter-generational trauma.
 This trauma manifests itself in ill-health, drug and alcohol abuse, poor education, poverty, teenage pregnancy and teenage suicide rates that are seven times the national average.
 In the journey towards reconciliation, it’s key to focus on education as a means to heal.
 As stated by Justice Murray Sinclair of Canada’s Truth and Reconciliation Commission, “Reconciliation requires deliberate, thoughtful and sustained action.”